gitextensions/GitExtensionsDoc/source/plugins.rst

     This involves summarising all commits between the specified from and to commit expressions when the plugin is started.
 This output can be copied to the clipboard in various formats.

-.. settingspage:: Bitbucket Server
+.. settingspage:: Statistics

-    If your repository is hosted on Atlassian Bitbucket Server then this plugin will enable you to create a pull request for Bitbucket from Git Extensions.
-The plugin cannot be used for bitbucket.org.

-    For more information see: https://www.atlassian.com/software/bitbucket/server

-    .. setting:: Bitbucket Username

-      The username required to access Bitbucket.
+    This plugin provides various statistics (and a pie chart) about the current Git repository.
+    For example, number of commits by author, lines of code per language.

-    .. setting:: Bitbucket Password
+    .. setting:: Code files

-      The password required to access Bitbucket.
+      Specifies extensions of files that are considered code files.

-    .. setting:: Specify the base URL to Bitbucket
+    .. setting:: Directories to ignore (EndsWith)

-      The URL from which you will access Bitbucket.
+      Ignore these directories when calculating statistics.

-    .. setting:: Disable SSL verification
+    .. setting:: Ignore submodules

-      Check this option if you do not require SSL verification to access Bitbucket Server.
+      Ignore submodules when calculating statistics (true/false).